halo-project/halo/README.md

 hours of time are required to perform the tuning prior to the deployment of the software, and afterwards the tuning remains fixed.

+For more details of our rationale, related work and overall plan, [see our design document](docs/proposal.pdf).

 ## What's Here?